micsedinam/alx-system_engineering-devops/0x00-shell_basics/README.md

 The listing should end with a new line
 #
 **0 string SCHOOL School data
-! :mime School** - a magic file school.mgc that can be used with the command file to detect Holberton data files.
-Holberton data files always contain the string SCHOOL at offset 0.
+! :mime School** - a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.
 #